NemesisGuy/SaveGuard---Palworld-Preservation-Protocol/README.md

 - `SAVE_DATA_PATH`: Path to the Palworld save data directory.
 - `BACKUP_PATH`: Path to the directory where backups will be stored.

+Example of where the save game might be found, this will vary depending on your install location and your setup:
+ - C:\Users\UserName\SteamCmd\Steamapps\common\palserver\pal\Saved\SaveGame

 ## Donation

 If you find SaveGuard useful and would like to support its development, consider making a donation.
 Your contribution helps maintain and improve the project.